chef/chef-web-docs/content/style_markdown.md

 {{< figure src="/images/chef-logo.svg" title="Chef Logo" height="100" width="150">}}

 Raster images should be 96 dpi and no larger than 600 pixels wide.
-This helps ensure that the image can be printed and/or built into other output formats more easily; in some cases, separate 300 dpi files should be maintained for images that require inclusion in formats designed for printing and/or presentations.
+This helps ensure that the image can be printed and/or built into other output formats; in some cases, separate 300 dpi files should be maintained for images that require inclusion in formats designed for printing and/or presentations.